 IOP eye pressure test ( Intraocular Pressure ) is the measurement of the pressure inside the eye.
-Applanation tonometry is a procedure performed to determine intraocular pressure (IOP) or eye pressure.
+Applanation tonometry is a procedure performed to determine the intraocular pressure (IOP) or eye pressure.

 Eye pressure is the pressure that the fluid inside the eye exerts outwards.
 This fluid is called Aqueous Humour.
 This pressure is important to maintain the shape of the eyeball.
 It also helps to keep it functioning normally.